RidgeRun/openfd/docs/attached-board.rst

 Creating the NAND Memory Map
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Take into account the following parameters for NAND memory in the DM36x Leopard
+Take into account the NAND block size in the DM36x Leopard Board.
+You can obtain
-Board.
-You can obtain this information by issuing the '`nand info`' command
+this information by issuing the '`nand info`' command in U-Boot.
-in U-Boot.

 * NAND block size: 128Kb (131072 bytes, or 0x20000 in hex)